Swift

 Returns storage information and a list of containers.

 A single query outputs a list that can contain up to 10,000 containers.
-If there are more containers, use additional queries with query parameter marker
+If there are more containers, use additional queries with the query parameter marker

 .

-To get more information about containers (size, update date, etc.), use the query parameter ?format=json
+To get more information about containers (size, update date, etc.), use the query parameter? format=json

 .